Bypass-Sec/WPM-typing-test/README.md

-1111324
-# ⌨️ WPM Typing Test (Incomplete)
+# ⌨️ WPM Typing Test

 A simple **Typing Speed Test** that measures your words per minute (WPM) and accuracy.
-I2mprove your typing skills while tracking your progress!
+Improve your typing skills while tracking your progress!

 ---